huggingface/blog/ambassadors-program.md

 🎎 Network of peers with whom ambassadors can collaborate.

-🧑🏻‍💻 Exclusive workshops and support from the Hugging Face team!
+🧑🏻‍💻 Workshops and support from the Hugging Face team!

 🤗 Insight into the latest projects, features, and more!